harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

-Moreover, let’s take a look at `jstransformer-typescript` which is also a mighty pre-processor which calls `tsc` (TypeScript Compiler) to transpile your TypeScript code directly to ES5 code.
+Moreover, let's take a look at `jstransformer-typescript` which is also a mighty pre-processor which calls `tsc` (TypeScript Compiler) to transpile your TypeScript code directly to ES5 code.
 The `filters/typescript.pug` first

 ```pug
 doctype html